WlodekM/meower-xp-client/README.md

-# meower-xp-client
+# soktdeer-xp-client

-A silly little meower client made to work on old browsers.
+A silly little soktdeer client made to work on old browsers.

 > [!NOTE]
-> This client was tested on firefox 40.0, i do not guarantee that it will work on earlier versions and/or other browsers
+> This client was tested on firefox 12.0 and firefox 40.0, i do not guarantee that it will work on earlier versions and/or other browsers

 ## Setting up

+> [!NOTE]
+> i think because of the way i have set up https on chaosdeer (it is optional), firefox 12.0 can kinda just,, connect, so uh yeah, proxy is optional

 Since Firefox 40.0 doesn't support secure websockets (``wss://``) You will have to set up a proxy websocket, for this i have provided the code for a simple proxy in the `proxy` folder.